dguerri/LibVirtKvm-scripts/NUTSNBOLTS.md

 3. specify (using `virsh`, `virt-manager`, `virt-install`, ...) that the disks for A are the last images of the chains in 2 (this is important, otherwise the VM state description may be inconsistent)
 4. optionally, consolidate for domain A (which will use chains of images in B)

+Restore of backup with domain state dump can be performed

+TBW
+`<qemu-command-line> -incoming "exec: gzip -c -d <path/to/state/file>"`